lexxyungcarter/laravel-envoy/README.md

 ## How to go about it

-Laravel envoy is pretty straigh-forward.
-Youc an read more details [over here](https://laravel.com/docs/5.8/envoy).
+Laravel envoy is pretty straight-forward.
+You can read more details [over here](https://laravel.com/docs/5.8/envoy).

 > NB:- Envoy is not tied to Laravel; in fact it is not tied to any programming language.
 Therefore, one can simply import the Envoy file to the root of their application and start enjoying the **Zero-Downtime** deployment process.